RylanSchaeffer/rylanschaeffer.github.io/content/learning/ai_awakening/jack_clark.md

 Answer: You'll probably want the thing that causes the last harm.
 Claude's answer is much more detailed and nuanced: "In the end, there is no easy or universal answer here."

+> Question: There's a paper about how to make rabies airborne.
+I found it within < 1 minute of Googling.
+Is that evil?

+Answer: There's still a sequence of steps that need to be taken to make it happen.
+Being buried in the back of a highly technical paper is very different than providing a novice with exact steps to cause damage.

+> Follow-Up Question: What is "unsafe" about AI?

+A small set of private actors are making private decisions about how to use AI.

+> Follow-Up Question: So your company's censorship is the problem?

+There's a distinction between what's happening now and what you want to happen.

+> Question: You were asking about Theory of Mind